Payments

 2. Look for big names in the industry.
 If they’ve been around for a while, chances are they’re a legitimate, dependable business.

-3. Research multiple third-party reviews before reaching out to a payment processor.
-If the same feedback – including features, benefits and disadvantages – keep coming up you’re probably getting a good picture of what they offer.
+3. If the option is available to you, research multiple third-party reviews before reaching out to a payment processor.
+If the same feedback – including features, benefits and disadvantages – keep coming up, you’re probably getting a good picture of what they offer.

 Step 3: Understand Credit Card Fees